 I strive to provide strong research mentorship to my MSc students.
 I actively supervise students and provide regular and timely feedback on lab work.
 I have an active research lab and I expect all of my graduate students to be involved in additional research projects during their degree and to attend monthly lab meetings.
 My current students have had opportunities to work as paid research assistants, to present their research at conferences, to contribute to publications for authorship, and to offer research mentorship to undergraduate students in the lab.
 All graduate students have a workspace with SPSS, the opportunity to attend one academic conference per year (registration fee paid for as long as the student presents research from the lab), and access to excellent departmental support.

 If you are interested in pursuing an MSc in Forensic Psychology under my supervision, I encourage you to contact me by e-mail prior to applying.
 In your e-mail, please include a copy of your C.V., unofficial transcript, and research interests with specific information about why you are interested in working in the lab.
 I typically interview students in the winter (late January, early February), prior to admission decisions.
 Students who are offered an interview will have the opportunity to talk confidentially with other graduate students in the lab.
+Please note that I am unable to meet with students prior to the formal interview stage.

 If you are an undergraduate or graduate student interested in the field of forensic psychology you may be interested in a recent chapter I co-authored with colleagues at Saint Mary’s University: https://ecampusontario.pressbooks.pub/psychologycareers/chapter/psychology-and-the-law-in-Canada/